|

 Purple Heart

 Purple heart is an unusual ground cover, growing to about a foot high.
-This lovely
+This lovely desert wildflower

 enjoys partial shade and blooms with feathery, deep purple flowers.